openwisp/docker-openwisp/docs/user/quickstart.rst

-    - If you're having any installation issues with the ``latest`` version, you can try auto-installation with the ``edge`` version, which has images built on the current master branch.
+    - If you're having any installation issues with the ``latest`` version, you can try auto-installation with the ``edge`` version, which ships the development version of OpenWISP.
     - Still facing errors while installation?
 Please :doc:`read the FAQ
       <faq>`.